tele81/wowonder_instagram_mode_text_in_goups/README.md

 function_one.php inside assets > includes

-find semilar this code and replace with this this is the code to post in groups in instagram mode without mediafile
+find semilar this code and replace with this snipped

+this is the code to post in groups in instagram mode without mediafile

 CODESNIPPED